Fatima Jinnah Park

 Fatima Jinnah Park (فاطمہ جناح پارک), also known as Capital Park or F-9 Park, is a public recreational park that spans the whole of Sector F-9 of Islamabad, Pakistan.
 It is named after Mādar-e Millat Fatima Jinnah, the younger sister of the founder of Pakistan Muhammad Ali Jinnah.
+The park is administered by the Environment Wing of Capital Development Authority (CDA).

 At 304 ha, it is just smaller than New York's Central Park.
 It was designed by Michael Japero, and was inaugurated in 1992.
-The park’s original master plan was prepared by the Japan International Cooperation Agency, and was revised in 2005 by Pakistani architect Nayyar Ali Dada.
+The park’s original master plan, prepared by the Japan International Cooperation Agency, was revised in 2005 by Pakistani architect Nayyar Ali Dada.

 Fatima Jinnah Park's vast acreage is mostly covered by greenery, with a few man-made structures dotting the landscape.
 Most of the park area is effectively a wildlife sanctuary, except for a few areas of the park that are close to residential districts.
 The park is bounded by a steel fence with entrance doors placed at regular intervals, although only a few are routinely open and used.
 A further strip of land outside of the fence is lined with a footpath.
 A well laid network of footpaths lies inside the park, with neat grass and a few statues.
+Over 200 cameras have been installed in the park which are monitored by Islamabad Police to maintain safety of citizens in the park.

+During 2024, over 5,000 small and large mulberry trees were removed from F-9 park and around 10,000 new trees were planted by CDA.